 Bachelor of Science – University of Memphis, 1997

-kelly may, associate architect
+kelly may, ra, ncarb

 Born and raised in a suburb of Memphis, Kelly grew up in a small town with a vibrant community and a rooted past.
 At a young age, she developed a love for the city which she has carried throughout her life.
 While attending architecture school at the university of Memphis, she learned how design could affect the identity of a community and became interested in how an architecture of a place can have a defining impact.
 As she continued her studies at the University of Tennessee, Kelly became more interested in the city and the communities that form it.
 After receiving a Master’s degree in architecture, Kelly found herself in a different type of community altogether designing beach homes in small “new urbanism” towns in florida.
 Through these experiences, Kelly decided to take what she had learned back to her home and focus on the community where it all began.